Gorontalo language: Influence on pronunciation in Indonesian

+This influence on Indonesian pronunciation is considered a distinctive characteristic of Gorontalo Malay.

 Phonology

+Gorontalo is characterized by several highly unusual sound changes, including PMP *s → Gorontalo t; *n → l; *k → ʔ; *mb, *nd → m, n; *bu → hu.
+Also, there are also vowel changes, such as *a turning into o (/ *b_) or e (/ {*d, *g}_); prosthesis of original initial vowels with w- or y- (before *i); and epenthesis of final consonants with -o (*anak → wala'o "child").

 Consonants

 Consonant sequences include NC (homorganic nasal–plosive), where C may be /b d t d̠ ɟ ɡ k/.
-Elsewhere, /b d/ are relatively rare and only occur before high vowels. /d̠/, written ḓ in the literature, is a laminal post-alveoral coronal stop that is indeterminate as to voicing.
+Elsewhere, /b d/ are relatively rare and only occur before high vowels. /d̠/, written ḓ in linguistic study materials, but not distinguished from d elsewhere, is a laminal post-alveolar coronal stop that is indeterminate as to voicing.
 The phonemic status of [ʔ] is unclear; if [VʔV] is interpreted as vowel sequences /VV/, then this contrasts with long vowels (where the two V's are the same) and vowel sequences separated by linking glides (where the two V's are different).